ravivarmapatturi/IRIS-DATA-CLASSIFICATION-WITH-ANN/README.md

 # IRIS-DATA-CLASSIFICATION-WITH-ANN
-This repo is the simple classification of iris dataset with ANNS
+This repo about the simple classification of iris dataset with ANNS